robotools/robofab/README.md

 RoboFab
 =======

-*Please note that this robofab repository is not (yet) the official blessed version.
-We're moving the stuff here, but we're new at this.*

 RoboFab is a Python library with objects that deal with data usually associated with fonts and type design.
 RoboFab has support for the [UFO font format](http://unifiedfontobject.org).